ppkgtmm/pk/src/contents/projects/churn-prediction.md

 ### 🚀 Data Preprocessing

-Apache Airflow was used to manage data processing pipeline or DAG as illustrated below
+Apache Airflow was used to manage data processing pipeline or DAG illustrated below

 ![dag-diagram](./imgs/churn/dag-diagram.png)